khaledghobashy/uraeus_mbd/README.md

 #### Numerical Simulation Environments Layer

-The process of performing actual simulations on the created model requires the generation of a valid numerical and computational code of the developed model.
+The process of performing actual simulations on the created model requires the generation of a valid numerical and computational code of the model.
 This is done by taking in the symbolic model and create a valid code base written in the desired programming language with the desired programming paradigm and structure.

 Each numerical environment is responsible for the translation of the developed symbolic models into valid numerical code, and for the features it aims to provide for the users.